fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 ### **Play with Sample Cube**

 The installation will create a sample “kylin_sales_cube” (as well as sample tables in Apache Hive) in the “learn_kylin” project.
 In the left navigation, click ”Studio“ -> ”Cube“ then you will see the sample cube.
 It is in “DISABLED” status, you need build it before query.
-Click ”Actions“ -> ”Build“, and then pick an end date like ‘2014-01-01’, KAP will start a build job.
+Click ”Actions“ -> ”Build“, and then pick an end date like ‘2014-01-01’, Kyligence Enterprise will start a build job.

 ![Figure 7.
 Sample Cube](images/sample_cube.png)